Dev-Anjan7/JudiciaryApps/README.md

+This Application has been developed on Java 8 Netbeans and requires JRE 8 or above to run the application on Windows/Linux machines.

 File NatureWiseYearWiseGenerator.java is the main file which contains the main method to run the Application.
 Run this file to test the application.

 File SelectAppForm.java is a GUI form to select the Application type whether to work on single CSV file or multiple files and folders.